 The block printing process is one of the most artistic and slow ancient practices of adorning a fabric.

 - First, a design is created that is carved on the wooden block.
-These designs are often traditional Indian motifs, which are influenced by nature, beliefs, and customs of the region.
+These designs are often traditional Indian motifs influenced by the region’s nature, beliefs, and customs.
 They form geometric patterns, animals, or plants.
 More blocks of the same design are carved if multiple colors are to be added.

-- Before printing the fabric, it is prepared by either simply washing, or dyeing with a base color.
+- Before printing the fabric, it is prepared by simply washing or dyeing with a base color.

-- To start the printing, woodblock is dipped in dye and stamped firmly by hand onto the fabric.
-This is done for all colors.
+- To start the printing, the woodblock is dipped in dye and stamped firmly by hand onto the fabric.
+This is done for all the colors.